-Contingent upon a successful fundraising campaign, the Public Art League will offer selected artists an honorarium in an amount not to exceed $1,500.00 for the temporary lease of the artwork, transportation to and from the installation site, food & lodging, and artist fees for on-site availability during installation and de-installation.
+Contingent upon a successful fundraising campaign, the Public Art League will offer selected artists a $1,500.00 honorarium to cover artist expenses such as the temporary lease of the artwork, transportation to and from the installation site, food & lodging, and artist fees for on-site availability during installation and de-installation.
 If multiple pieces are selected from one artist an honorarium will be awarded for each piece.
-PAL, the Cities of Champaign and Urbana, and corporate sponsors will provide logistical and staff support, site design parameters, and incur the costs associated with site preparation, the physical installation and promotional events and materials.
+PAL, the Cities of Champaign-Urbana and Business sponsors will provide logistical and staff support, site design parameters, and incur the costs associated with site preparation, the physical installation and promotional events and materials.

 This opportunity is open to all professional visual artists, aged 18 and older, with public art experience.
 Selection panelists and their immediate family members are not eligible for participation.

-There are no mandated themes for the artwork, however, an important aspect of locating the artwork in a downtown metro area is to provide an identity for a cultural arts district.
-We encourage the entry of pieces with an exciting, vibrant, and energetic nature.
-We also encourage human representational pieces.
-Submissions must be existing, completed works and available for delivery during the summer/fall of 2014, but no later than November 1, 2014.
+There are no mandated themes for the artwork.
+However, an important aspect of locating the artwork in a downtown metro area is to provide an identity for a cultural arts district.
+As public art works we encourage the entry of pieces with an exciting, vibrant, and energetic nature.
+We also encourage human representational pieces, and/or work that incorporates illumination at night.
+Submissions must be existing, completed works and available for delivery during the summer/fall of 2016 but no later than November 1, 2016.

-There is no required size, however, PAL generally prefers sculptures of two different scales: 1) very large (20'+) sculptures—capable of serving as visual showpieces along major highways and entryways into the community; and 2) medium to large (8'-15') sculptures for placement on city sidewalks.
+There is no required size, however, the sculptures should be capable of serving as visual showpieces along major highways and entryways into the community, or, be suitable for placement on city sidewalks.

 There are no recommended materials but the artists should consider the viability of the work's structure and appearance and ability to be displayed outdoors for many years.
 The east-central Illinois climate is hot and humid with intense sunlight, periodic rain, thunderstorms and high sustained winds during the summer, and very cold with frequent sub-zero temperatures during the winter.
 All artwork must require limited to no maintenance.
 A statement of recommended maintenance for a 24-month period is required for all submissions.